Braunstein (game): Braunstein 2-4

 Wesely subsequently invented a new role playing scenario in which players attempt to stage or avert a coup in a small Latin American republic – the perpetually unstable nation of Banania.
 He and Dave Arneson, another member of the MMSA, took turns acting as the referee for repeated stagings of this scenario, which was also known as a 'Braunstein'; Arneson took over as referee after Wesely left for service in the Army.

 Inspirations

 Wesely's Braunstein drew inspiration from Diplomacy, a game requiring players to negotiate in between turns.
 The idea of a referee was derived from Strategos: The American Game of War (1880), by Charles Totten.
-Totten's book also inspired Wesely with the idea of having a game master who invented the scenario for the evening's battle.
+Totten's book also inspired Wesely with the idea of playing with a game master who would create the scenario for the battle used in the game.
 Wesely discovered the idea of "n-player" strategy games from The Compleat Strategist (1954) by J.D.
 Williams.
 Wesely also read and cited as influential, Conflict and Defense: A General Theory (1962), by Kenneth E. Boulding.